kevzettler/MMXOnline/readme.md

 -Collision system
   -Ability for "soft collision"
   -Need matrix collision system / way for 2 non-triggers to avoid collision

+-Refactor sprite system; don't use prototype, use "SpriteData'

 ========================
 Useful optimizations and fixes